bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - Update the Maven example, Gradle example, `Current release` label, tag link, and Maven Central directory together.
 Review the migration link separately and keep it pointed at the guide that actually applies to the release line.
 - Major releases create the primary release-note story.
 A narrative section such as `The Short Version` is acceptable for a major release when it helps explain the release line.
 - Regular minor and patch releases should usually be concise bullets that speak for themselves and link to GitHub issues for details.
 Do not force the major-release narrative format onto ordinary releases.
 - Keep the latest-release notes aligned across `RELEASE.txt`, `RELEASE_HISTORY.md`, and the GitHub release body, with detail level adjusted to each surface.
 Keep the README's version and release links aligned without duplicating those notes.
-Alignment does not permit the GitHub release body to delegate its content to another file.
+The GitHub release body is a concise pointer to the shipped work, not another full release-note surface.
 - Minor releases normally create their own primary release-note entry.
 If a minor release follows closely in the wake of a major release and is still part of that same release wave, absorb it into the current major-line notes instead.
 - Patch releases are absorbed into their parent minor release notes in the same primary note style.
 Do not create a separate patch-release story unless the user explicitly asks.
 - When a patch is absorbed, place each change in the section where it belongs: bug fixes under fixes, dependency bumps under dependencies, packaging fixes under build/release maintenance, and API/docs additions under the relevant feature or enhancement section.